lighttransport/c-libtorch/README.md

 ## Requirements

 * CMake 3.2 or later
-* C11 + C++17 compiler
+* C11 + C++14 compiler
+* (optional)CUDA and cuDNN

-## How to build
+## Build

+### Install pytorch/libtorch

 Prepare libtorch libraries.
 You can install pytorch or download prebuilt libtorch package, or build it from source code.
+If your pytorch/libtorch build uses CUDA, you'll need to install CUDA SDK and cuDNN package also.

+### Linux

 Note that pytorch packages from https://pytorch.org/get-started/locally/ (conda or pip package) contains libtorch headers and libraries, and these are compiled with gcc + pre-C++11 ABI for Linux platform.

-### Linux

 Edit path to libtorch in `scripts/bootstrap-linux.sh`.